Anne Wojcicki: Personal life

 Wojcicki married Google co-founder Sergey Brin in May 2007.
 They have a son, born in 2008, and a daughter born in late 2011.
 They separated in 2013, and divorced in 2015.
-Brin and Wojcicki jointly run the Brin Wojcicki Foundation.
+Brin and Wojcicki jointly ran the Brin Wojcicki Foundation, active from 2004 until its dissolution around 2019, after their divorce.
 They have donated extensively to the Michael J. Fox Foundation and in 2009, gave $1 million to support the Hebrew Immigrant Aid Society.
 She joined The Giving Pledge in 2022, committing to donating most of her wealth.
 In July 2019, Wojcicki gave birth to her third child, a daughter, through sperm donation.

 Her grandfather Franciszek Wójcicki was a People's Party and Polish People's Party politician who was elected MP during the 1947 Polish legislative election.
 Her grandmother, Janina Wójcicka Hoskins, was a Polish-American librarian at the Library of Congress who was responsible for building the largest collection of Polish material in the United States.